utapyngo/owl2vcs/README.md

 -   owl2diff - a command line diff tool for OWL 2 ontologies;

--   owl2merge - a three-way merge tool for OWL 2 ontologies;

 -   a set of scripts to integrate the tools with [Git][2], [Mercurial][3] and [Subversion][4].